International Student Exchange

 Criteria for expulsion from Harbor Light Christian School are outlined in our Handbook.
 Expulsion may also occur if the host family determines that the student is not in compliance with the family’s guidelines or if the family has a sudden change in status.
 The student’s parents will be notified of any problems, and the school will make an effort to find a replacement host family.
 If this is not possible, or if the student is expelled, the student’s family must incur all expenses for the student’s return home.

-Living Expenses: The host family fee is $5150/10 months.
+Living Expenses: The host family fee is $6,625/year.
 If a student desires to stay during the summer, this may only be done with the permission of the host family, and additional monthly expenses will apply.
 The host family fee covers room and board.
 All additional expenses including clothing, toiletries, recreation, school supplies, cell phone, etc., are the responsibility of the student.
 If a student begins mid-year, the tuition is pro-rated.

 Each student is placed in a home with one of our school families.
 The families are screened and approved by the school.
 Each adult in the household has had a criminal background check for the students’ safety.
 Students are expected to engage in family life, attend church regularly, follow all local laws and customs, communicate to host families or school staff when problems arise, do family chores, be respectful to host family members, and pay the monthly host family fee.